wiiNinja/NUS.downloader.command.line/Readme.txt

         * I've only verified the creation of, but not the validity of the results.
         * Content is same as the original GUI version.

-At this time <packwad> and <localuse> are default to ON, so you don't even need to specify it.
+<packwad> and <localuse> are defaulted to ON to make it easy for people.
 If for some reason, you need these defaults to OFF, PM me in GBATemp.net, and I'll change it.

 Credits: All credits go to WB3000 for the original software.